 I discovered the curly girl method about a year ago and I haven’t looked back.
 After many years of struggling with frizz and trying to work out how to look after my hair I’m finally understanding what products are more suitable for me.
 My hair is still not perfect by any means, but it’s getting there.

 I explained in my first post last year the principles behind the curly girl method: using sulphate- and silicon- free products.
 If you follow the method strictly you will not be using shampoo at all, just conditioner.
-But I still like to use shampoo from time to time, I guess it’s force of habit.

 Following the curly girl method can probably feel overwhelming to start with, but it’s actually quite straight forward and easy to follow.
 I wanted to share with you the 5 main things I’ve learnt this first year following it: